urban immersion Brings youth and adults to ODM for short-term trips to serve, learn, and interact with the neighborhood.

 3) Learning Opportunities

-Set out in groups to complete various tasks and interact with homeless people to learn more about what it’s like to live below the poverty line in Denver.
+Set out in groups to complete various tasks and interact with people experiencing homelessness to learn more about what it’s like to live below the poverty line in Denver.

 Discover the unique culture of the Westside of Denver by walking the neighborhood and engaging with the people you meet.
-(Groups do either Plunge or Scavenger Hunt - they are similar activities)
+(Groups do either Downtown or Westside Scavenger Hunt - they are similar activities)

-Participate in a prayer walk through the neighborhood while learning about the ODM community and hearing stories of people we've reached.
+Participate in a prayer walk through the neighborhood while learning about the ODM community and hearing about issues facing our city.

 Sidewalk Sunday School Outreach

-Help ODM reach kids living on the Westside of Denver by spending an afternoon putting on “Sidewalk Sunday School,” an outreach activity involving a Bible lesson, games, and sharing resources with local families.
+Help ODM reach kids living on the Westside of Denver by spending an evening putting on “Sidewalk Sunday School,” an outreach activity involving a Bible lesson, games, and sharing resources with local families.

 Serve alongside ODM as need arises.
 Projects may include gardening, painting, neighborhood cleanup, and deep cleaning.